hmeiland/cyclecloud-lustre/manual/HSM.md

 ```
 and depending on the size, after a few moments the file can also be found in your Blob container in the lustre-archive folder.

 To sync a complete container from Azure Blob to Lustre, a tool is created: azure-import.
 This tool will create file-pointers for all objects in your container.
 These file pointers will be set up as archived/released, so the actual file data will not be on lustre untill the file is restored.
-This restoring will be done when the file is touched by e.g. cat; or when the file is resored using lfs hsm_restore.
+This restoring will be done when the file is touched by e.g. cat; or when the file is restored using lfs hsm_restore.
+Since the ownership of files will be set to the original UID and GID that was stored in the blob metadata, the commands below have to be run as root.

 ```
-> export STORAGE_ACCOUNT
+root> export STORAGE_ACCOUNT
-> export STORAGE_KEY
+root> export STORAGE_KEY
-> azure-import lustre
+root> azure-import lustre
-> find ./ -type f -exec lfs hsm_restore {} \;
+root> find ./ -type f -exec lfs hsm_restore {} \;
 ```